1. Home: Explore careers

 College

-You'll need a level 3 qualification or higher in music, if you want to be a music lecturer in a further education college.
+You'll need a level 3 qualification or higher in music or performing arts, if you want to be a music lecturer in a further education college.

 You would also need a further education teaching qualification that is relevant to the level of teaching responsibility you would have in your job.